lucianoayres/octask/README.md

 The Octask templates streamline task definition by organizing key components, making it easy to configure and customize AI models while ensuring compatibility with Ollama.
 The structure includes:

-1. **Objective and Rules** 📜: Defines the assistant's purpose and lays out guidelines to ensure the generated task definition meets your needs.
+1. **Objective and Rules** 📜: Defines the assistant's purpose and lays out guidelines to ensure the generated task meets your needs.

 2. **Command Specification** 🍳: Details essential commands used in a Modelfile, such as: